 Here are a few guidelines to follow to make sure you keep your coverage and make the most of your benefits.

 Who can be covered by this plan

 People who live in Washington State can purchase this plan.

-For pediatric benefits, it covers children through age 18 who are dependents of Washington State residents.
+It covers children through age 18 who are dependents of Washington State residents.